Cincinnati-Design-LAB/architour/README.md

 - [ ] Add renovation history to buildings
 - [ ] What to do with additional fields we're not using
 - [ ] Add analytics, including click tracking
+- [ ] Static map cleanup
+  - [ ] Address overlay on the building map
+  - [ ] Hover state for tour map
+  - [ ] Process static images for all buildings
+  - [ ] Process static images for all tours
-- [ ] Insecure content warning on Netlify.
+- [✔️] Insecure content warning on Netlify.
 I think this is because of the Cloudinary images.
 - [ ] Fix mobile menu -> it looks stupid

 Phase 2: